uesseu/ninwavelets/README.md

 # Usage
 - At first, import wavelets and import numpy or cupy.
-- Ninwavelets can use cuda, and so, switch numpy or cupy.
 - The wave must be numpy or cupy data.
   + If you want to use cuda, prepare cupy data!
-It does not transform!
+It does not transform automatically!
 - Make instance of wavelet.
 - Make frequency instance as numpy or cupy.
   + If you did not make it, ninwavelets may becomes slower!